The Bankrate promise

-Banks don’t have to accept checks that are more than six months old, according to the Uniform Commercial Code (UCC), a set of laws governing commercial exchanges, including checks.
-This doesn’t mean they can’t choose to accept your check, however.
+Banks don’t have to accept checks that are more than six months (180 days) old.
+That’s according to the Uniform Commercial Code (UCC), a set of laws governing commercial exchanges, including checks.

-Sometimes banks will still process an old check as long as the institution believes the funds are good.
-A Federal Reserve regulation says a bank does not have to deposit a check if it has reason to doubt that it will be able to collect the money from the paying bank.
+Banks are still allowed to process a stale check as long as the institution deems the funds are good.
+A Federal Reserve regulation says a bank doesn’t have to deposit a check if it has reason to doubt that it’ll be able to collect the money from the paying bank.

 The rules are a bit different for certified checks, U.S. Treasury checks and money orders.

-The UCC guidelines that allow banks to deny checks after six months do not apply to certified checks.
-Although, a certified check that sits for too long may be subject to state abandoned property laws.
+- Certified checks: The UCC guidelines that allow banks to deny checks after six months don’t apply to certified checks.
+But a certified check that sits for too long may be subject to state abandoned property laws.

-Checks issued by the U.S. Treasury (such as federal tax refund checks) are void one year after the issue date.
-That means you may have to contact the IRS for a reissue if you find an old refund check sitting in the back of your desk drawer.
+- Government-issued checks: Checks issued by the U.S. Treasury (such as federal tax refund checks) are void one year after the issue date.
+The Internal Revenue Service needs to reissue the check if it has been sitting around for longer than a year.

-Money orders don’t expire, but cashing in a money order late might cost you.
-The company that issued the money order could charge a non-refundable fee that’s taken from the check amount if you don’t cash the money order within one to three years.
+- Money orders: Money orders don’t go stale, but cashing one late might cost you.
+The company that issued the money order could charge a nonrefundable fee that’s taken from the total amount if you don’t cash the money order within one to three years.

 Give the check writer a heads-up

-Someone who wrote a personal check is probably not prepared for the hit his checking account balance will take if you cash it months later.
+Someone who wrote a personal check is probably not prepared for the hit their checking account balance will take if you cash it months later.